Work

 • Help from the small business administration to start a business,

-• One-on-one assistance in career exploration, training, resume builder and skills translator.
+• One-on-one assistance in career exploration, training, resume builder and skills translator

 Veterans Employment Center (VEC):